irungentoo/Xiaomi_Yi_4k_Camera/README.md

 # Xiaomi Yi 4k Plus

 Here you will find Xiaomi Yi 4K Plus exploits and related programs, found by me or by other people working on this camera.
-I would like this to be a comprehensive repository for all Yi 4K Plus customizations possible, with links to other relevant authors repos along with their credits.

 - [Bitrate Mod](bitrate_mod) : Everything needed in order to patch bitrates and resolutions